 - DaVonte Lacy – There aren’t going to be many reasons to watch Washington State so I present this guy:

 - Cal’s Injury Bug – First they dropped two tough games without Richard Solomon in the lineup at the Maui Invitational.
 Then Kreklow and Bird sustained injuries and it’s pretty wide open as to when either of these two is coming back.
 You don’t need me to tell you that’s not good.
-I love Bird’s game and he carried the Bears through a few games earlier this year.
-They’ll now rely even more heavily on seniors Cobbs and Solomon as well as Ty Wallace and David Kravish.
+I love Bird’s skill set and he carried the Bears through a few games earlier this year.
+They’ll now rely even more heavily on seniors Cobbs and Solomon as well as soph Ty Wallace and junior David Kravish.
 That’s a nice foursome, but nothing close to what this team is with Ricky and Jabari.
-Will their absence cost the Bears at a chance to dance?
+Will their absence cost the Bears a chance to dance?

 - Dunks –

 - Delon Wright and the Scorin’ Utes – Larry K’s team has exceeded the 120-point mark twice this season and they’re third in the nation in points per game (87.4).
 They’ve also played nothing short of a middle school schedule but that’s a whole different topic.
 Delon Wright has been an incredible addition to this team.
-He’s doing almost everything for them: 15/7/6,138.3 ORtg.
-The obvious here is that I’m intrigued to see how he fairs against better competition, which begins tonight as he and the Utes host #10 Oregon and all of the guard talent in the world.
+He’s doing almost everything for them: 15/7/6, 138.3 ORtg.
+The obvious here is that I’m intrigued to see how he fairs against better competition; which begins tonight as he and the Utes host #10 Oregon and all of the guard talent in the world.
 The other thing to note about Utah here is that they have the fifth highest eFG% in the nation.
 Again, the schedule stuff, but at a certain point we have to appreciate that what Larry K’s team is doing is simply efficient.
 Excited to see how it translates.
 They’re 11-1.

 - Jahii Carson – Because he’s Jahii Carson.

-- #20 Colorado – The lede here is that they’re ranked and Tad’s making a name of this program and Spencer Dinwiddie is likely league-bound and then something else about Askia Booker putting up shots with the regularity of a tri-delt chapter.
+- #20 Colorado – The lede here is that they’re ranked and Tad’s making a name of this program and Spencer Dinwiddie is likely league-bound and then something else about Askia Booker putting up shots like a Tri-Delt.
 It’s all true.
-But let’s talk a moment to think about Josh “Jelly” Scott as we head to conference play.
+But let’s take a moment to think about Josh “Jelly” Scott as we head to conference play.
 The guard play in this conference is obscene.
 The Arizona bigs have been getting their love but how about Scott?
 Here are his numbers in Colorado’s last four games: 15 points and 11 boards.
 That’s a lot of everything you’d want from your big.
 He takes just 7 shots per game to get his points, which is grossly efficient.
 And this is the point in the blurb that I mention his free throw rate: 88.2.
 That’s a 147% increase over last season’s FTRate.
 He’s drawing greater than 6 fouls per forty minutes.
 Once perceived as soft, he’s banging his way to the free throw line and offensive success.
 Such a post asset is going to bode well for the Buffs as we make our way towards March.

 - Vegas – Things happen there that should stay there.
 You know this and I know this and the Vegas travel bureau markets that.
 Certain things should stay there including the Pac-12 tournament.
 This will be year two of the three year contract that I fully expect to be renewed.
 But I don’t expect many teams to be sticking around Vegas.
 What I mean is I think there’s going to be a hearty number (seven) of Pac-12 teams leaving Vegas for the big dance.
 I also think this Pac-12 tourney is going to be as fun as it gets.
 Hoops on basketball on baskethoops.